 Here’s Your Badge for Completing This Course

 Great job today!
 You’ve rounded up your knowledge on an essential aspect of SEO and hopefully got some inspiration for your next batch of keywords.
+You are now a keyword research Ninja.

 Don’t forget about your goals for today: